 Carrying a pregnancy to term allows you to embrace your baby’s life while welcoming, protecting, and loving your baby for as much time as you are able to spend together.

 Below you will find a list of questions designed to help you gather information.
 If you would like to have them with you for your next appointment, you can also download them here.
-To receive brochures for your community or clinic, contact us.

 About the DIagnosis